moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/style-guide.md

 - ➡️ Always move left to right to make joins easy to reason about - `right joins` often indicate that you should change which table you select `from` and which one you `join` to.

 ## 'Import' CTEs

+For information on what CTEs are, see the [dbt docs](https://docs.getdbt.com/terms/cte).

 - 🔝 All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file.
 - 📦 'Import' CTEs should be named after the table they are referencing.